navneetshukl/navneetshukl/README.md

 ## 🚀 About Me

-I am an Engineer who is curious about  how system works?.
+I am an Engineer who is curious about  how system works.
 Most of my time is spent on computer screen.

 - 👋 Hi, I'm @navneetshukl
 - 👀 I'm interested in Backend-Development